bkharper123/Bradshaw_B_typography/README.md

-This is the HW1 assignment and yay i think its finally clicking for me!
+This is the HW1 assignment and yay i think it's finally clicking for me!